Friedrich Nietzsche: Independent philosopher (1879–1888)

 Lou Salomé, Paul Rée and Nietzsche posing for a studio photo during their trip through Italy in 1882, planning to establish an educational commune together, but the friendship disintegrated in late 1882 due to complications from Rée's and Nietzsche's mutual romantic interest in Salomé.

 Living on his pension from Basel along with aid from friends, Nietzsche travelled frequently to find climates more conducive to his health.
 He lived until 1889 as an independent author in different cities.
 He spent many summers in Sils Maria near St. Moritz in Switzerland, and many of his winters in the Italian cities of Genoa, Rapallo, and Turin, and the French city of Nice.
 In 1881, when France occupied Tunisia, he planned to travel to Tunis to view Europe from the outside but later abandoned that idea, probably for health reasons.
 Nietzsche occasionally returned to Naumburg to visit his family, and, especially during this time, he and his sister, Elisabeth, had repeated periods of conflict and reconciliation.

 While in Genoa, Nietzsche's failing eyesight prompted him to explore the use of typewriters as a means of continuing to write.
 He is known to have tried using the Hansen Writing Ball, a contemporary typewriter device.
 In the end, a past pupil of his, Peter Gast, became a private secretary to Nietzsche.
-In 1876, Gast transcribed the crabbed, nearly illegible handwriting of Nietzsche's Richard Wagner in Bayreuth.
+In 1876, Gast transcribed the crabbed, nearly illegible handwriting of Nietzsche's first encounter with Richard Wagner in Bayreuth.
 He subsequently transcribed and proofread the galleys for almost all of Nietzsche's work.
-On at least one occasion, on 23 February 1880, the usually poor Gast received 200 marks from their mutual friend, Paul Rée.
+On at least one occasion, on 23 February 1880, the usually poor Gast received 200 Marks from their mutual friend, Paul Rée.
 Gast was one of the very few friends Nietzsche allowed to criticise him.
 In responding most enthusiastically to Also Sprach Zarathustra ("Thus Spoke Zarathustra"), Gast did feel it necessary to point out that what were described as "superfluous" people were in fact quite necessary.
 He went on to list the number of people Epicurus, for example, had to rely on to supply his simple diet of goat cheese.

 To the end of his life, Gast and Overbeck remained consistently faithful friends.
 Malwida von Meysenbug remained like a motherly patron even outside the Wagner circle.
 Soon Nietzsche made contact with the music-critic Carl Fuchs.
 Nietzsche stood at the beginning of his most productive period.
 Beginning with Human, All Too Human in 1878, Nietzsche published one book or major section of a book each year until 1888, his last year of writing; that year, he completed five.

 In 1882 Nietzsche published the first part of The Gay Science.
 That year he also met Lou Andreas-Salomé, through Malwida von Meysenbug and Paul Rée.